 When planning your trip to the Galapagos Islands, you will often see the name Charles Darwin and the Charles Darwin Research Station.
 Many people know who the famous scientist was and his work on the islands, but many have yet to find out about the activities of the station named after him.

-When Charles Darwin published his famous “On the Origin of Species”, were he stablished his theory of evolution, he stated that all living things had a common ancestor that evolved into different species during millions of years, according to their specific roles in their environments.
+When Charles Darwin published his famous “On the Origin of Species”, in which he established his theory of evolution, he stated that all living things had a common ancestor that evolved into different species during millions of years, according to their specific roles in their environments.
 When he visited the Galapagos Islands on 1831 he observed key native fauna and flora, which greatly influenced the development of his theory and later inspired the creation of the foundation that carries his name, the Charles Darwin Research Station.
 Its main office is located in Puerto Ayora, Santa Cruz Island, with an administrative office in Quito.

 The Station plays an important role in the conservation of the archipelago’s ecosystem, and is a must-visit for all island newcomers.
 Its functions are many and a team of researches and scientist are constantly monitoring the Galapagos Islands.
 They keep all relevant data up-to-date, and ready to be analyzed and interpreted.